DigitalPublishingToolkit/TOD15-Online-Courtship/md/15_Chin.md

 ## References

 Baker, Andrea.
 ‘What Makes an Online Relationship Successful?
-Clues from Couples Who Met in Cyberspace’, CyberPsychology & Behavior 5.4 (2002):
+Clues from Couples Who Met in Cyberspace’, *CyberPsychology & Behavior* 5.4 (2002):
 363-375.

 Beck, Ulrich and Beck-Gernsheim, Elisabeth.
-‘Foreword: Varieties of Individualization’, in Mette H. Hansen and Rune Svarverud (eds) iChina:
+‘Foreword: Varieties of Individualization’, in Mette H. Hansen and Rune Svarverud (eds) *iChina:
-The Rise of the Individual in Modern Chinese Society, Copenhagen: NIAS Press, 2010, pp. xiii-xx.
+The Rise of the Individual in Modern Chinese Society*, Copenhagen: NIAS Press, 2010, pp. xiii-xx.

-Ben-Ze’ev, Aaron.
-Love Online: Emotions on the Internet, Cambridge:
+Ben-Ze’ev, Aaron. *Love Online: Emotions on the Internet*, Cambridge:
 Cambridge University Press, 2004, p.131.

 Birbili, Maria.
 ‘Translating from One Language to Another’, Social